 NBA Fan Shows Kevin Durant The 2007 Cavaliers Roster Roster That LeBron James Took To The Finals

+NBA Fan Shows Kevin Durant The 2007 Cavaliers Roster That LeBron James Took To The Finals

 An NBA Fan gave Kevin Durant a look at the squad LeBron James played with during the 2006-07 season when he was part of the Cleveland Cavaliers — the very same that he took to the Finals.